latex3/xfrac/README.md

 ## Development team

-The LaTeX kernel is developed by [The LaTeX Project](https://latex-project.org).
+This code is developed by [The LaTeX Project](https://latex-project.org).

 ## License